davidmwhynot/calculator/post.md

 The solution is a bit radical.
 You need to completely change your definition of an action.
 In fact, it's better to stop using the term Actions and instead refer to them as `Events`.

 But this doesn't mean we are getting rid of Actions completely.
-Instead, our `Actions` are defined by the user, not by what modifies the state.
-Actions have a direct binding to the UI.
-When Actions are run, they dispatch Events.
+Instead of only creating actions when we need to update state, we create `Actions` when we need to implement the logic for handling user interactions.
+This means that Actions have a direct binding to the UI.

+When Actions are run, they dispatch Events (a.k.a. traditional Redux Actions).

 TODO: Insert image of the Redux state/store data flow.

-This is all great, but when I first saw it I didn't fully understand how I wrestle this paradigm into my code.
+This is all great, but when I first saw [the Redux state/store data flow] I didn't fully understand how this ties into my application code.
 When we put Events between our Actions and our Reducers, the flow looks a bit more like this:

 ```
 User ---(interacts with)----> UI ----(calls)---> Actions ---(dispatch)---> Events ---(handled by)---> Reducers --(mutate)--> state --(updates)---> UI

 TODO: this should be an infographic
 ```

+For me, this flow makes it a bit easier to see where I'm adding code to my application and how data gets moved around inside it.

+That's not all though.
+With this state management architecture, it becomes much easier to reason about how you can implement display logic.
+This has a direct impact on UX.
+Let me explain:
+You've probably been given a sketch/figma/Adobe XD document before that outlines some sort of user story/funnel/channel.
+It includes a component that has some initial state, and then arrows that indicate how the component looks after various user interactions.
+Because these different possible states for a component are often sequential, we need to make our new Actions asynchronous.
+To make this possible, I use `redux-thunk` along with async/await to write extremely easy to read code for our actions (which helps a lot when you have to maintain a large application).

 ## An Example App